 How are brain cells destroyed?

 Before we get into brain cell growth, it's helpful to know what exactly kills them off in the first place.
 Dr. Ramsey says this comes down to high levels of chronic inflammation.
 While small doses of short-term inflammation can actually be beneficial, experiencing high-levels of inflammation for extended periods of time can be damaging to the brain (and the body as a whole, TBH).

 "Scientific research has been very clear that excess inflammation affects the circuits in the brain," Dr. Ramsey says.
 Inflammation not only disrupts brain circuity, it actively kills brain cells, too.
 He explains that an inflamed brain leads to brain fog, anxiety, depression, low energy, and (over a long period of time) cognitive decline and disease.
 What causes long-term inflammation?
 Chronic stress, eating a lot of processed sugar, processed meat, and refined carbs, and not getting enough sleep are some of the major causes.

 Something else chronic inflammation does is prohibit neurogenesis, the key process for producing new brain cells, says neurologist Faye Begeti, MD, PhD.
-(Dr. Begeti says it’s important to note that most of the scientific studies on neurogenesis have been done in mice—very few have been done in humans—so knowledge around the process is still limited.)
-“The brain is shielded by a blood-brain barrier.
-This barrier can become leaky, but this would only happen in prolonged, systemic inflammatory states rather than a simple cough or cold,” she says.
+(It's important to note that most of the scientific studies on neurogenesis have been done in mice—very few have been done in humans—so knowledge around the process is still limited, says Dr. Begeti.)
+"The brain is shielded by a blood-brain barrier.
+This barrier can become leaky, but this would only happen in prolonged, systemic inflammatory states rather than a simple cough or cold."